 Save up to 50% on your pet's vaccinations with a paid examination on Mondays from 9am - 1pm and Wednesdays from 2pm - 4pm.

 Pet's must have a scheduled appointment.
 This cannot be combined with any other discounts or promotions including the wellness plan.

 Routine testing of blood and urine allows for detection of disease far in advance of your pet showing signs of illness.
 This allows us to establish a normal baseline for your pet specifically, which, in times of illness, allows for a faster diagnostic conclusion.

-We are able to routinely and economically, test a pet's kidney and liver function, urine concentration, screen for protein loss in the urine, thyroid function, heartworm status as well as viral diseases such as Feline Leukemia (FeLV), and FIV (feline immunodeficiency virus) and tick-borne diseases (Lyme Disease, Anaplasma, and Ehrlichia).
+We are able to routinely and economically, test a pet's kidney and liver function, urine concentration, cardiac enzymes and screen for protein loss in the urine, thyroid function, heartworm status as well as viral diseases such as Feline Leukemia (FeLV), and FIV (feline immunodeficiency virus) and tick-borne diseases (Lyme Disease, Anaplasma, and Ehrlichia).